-The purpose of tThis aAdministrative rRegulation is to provides full-time status to qualified students with significant disabilities who, as a direct result of disability, are unable to carry a full course load and, consequently, would be unable to participate fully in the benefits and privileges afforded full-time students.
+The purpose of tThis aAdministrative rRegulation is to provides full-time status to qualified students with significant disabilities who, as a direct result of disability, are unable to carry a full

 Under College policy, full-time status requires enrollment in no less than 12 units.
 While it is typically preferable for a student with a disability to be accommodated through methods such as academic advising, priority enrollment, and academic accommodations, it may be necessary for a student to request a reduced course load because of a more severe academic impact of a significant disability.
 Factors unrelated to the disability such as employment, curricular activities, family/personal obligations, inadequate academic preparation, failure to use appropriate academic accommodations, or poor class attendance cannot be the primary reason(s) for a student with a reduced course load to be considered a full-time student.
 Students who are approved for full-time status with reduced course loads should work closely with their academic advisers on a coursework plan, particularly with respect to university and college degree completion time limitations.